ets-labs/python-dependency-injector/examples/miniapps/ghnav-flask/README.rst

 Test
 ----

-This application comes with unit tests.
+This application comes with the unit tests.

 To run the tests do: